arthi2900/app1/docs/prd.md

 ### 9.1 Online Exam Overview
 - **Purpose**: Enable teachers to create, publish, and manage online exams for students with comprehensive monitoring, auto-grading, and analytics capabilities
+- **Exam Types**:
+  - **Practice Exams**: Created by teachers to assess student understanding, no approval required, can be scheduled immediately
+  - **School-Level Exams**: Created by teachers for formal assessment, requires Principal approval before scheduling
+  - **Principal-Created Exams**: Created directly by Principal or from school question bank, no approval required
-- **Access**: \n  - Teachers can create and manage online exams for their assigned sections
+- **Access**: \n  - Teachers can create practice and school-level exams for their assigned sections
-  - Students can take assigned online exams within scheduled time windows
+  - Students can take assigned online exams using individual login with exam interface including question palette panel and timer
-  - Principal can view and monitor all online exams in their school
+  - Principal can create exams directly, approve school-level exams, and monitor all exams in their school
 - **Key Features**:
   - Create exams from existing question papers or directly from question bank
   - Configure detailed exam settings (duration, scheduling, passing criteria, negative marking)
-  - Publish exams to specific sections with automatic notifications
+  - Approval workflow for school-level exams\n  - Publish exams to specific sections with automatic notifications
+  - **Enhanced student exam interface with question palette panel and timer**
 - Real-time exam monitoring with live student status tracking
-  - Automatic grading for objective questions (MCQ, True/False, Multiple Response, Match the Following)
+  - **Automatic grading for objective questions** (MCQ, True/False, Multiple Response, Match the Following)
-  - Manual grading interface for subjective questions (Short Answer, Essay)\n  - Comprehensive exam analytics with performance insights
+  - Manual grading interface for subjective questions (Short Answer, Essay)\n  - **Comprehensive exam analytics with detailed performance analysis**
   - Secure exam environment with anti-cheating measures
   - Export and reporting capabilities